 6. Stop Looking at the Numbers

 Don’t fret over vanity metrics like the number of followers you have.
 Having 250k followers and 5 comments per post isn’t going to do you any favors, especially if you’re a business or brand that wants to establish collaboration partnerships.
-I know it’s easier said than done, but you’ve got to focus on the stats that matter, not the vanity numbers.
+I know it’s easier said than done, but if you want to know how to be popular on Instagram then you’ve got to focus on the stats that matter, not the vanity numbers.
 It’s one of the reasons I’ve made it an active step in my social media plan to cull the number of followers I have so that I can have a better engagement rate.